Second International Conference on Digital Intelligence for Energy Systems (ICDIES 2026)

 Peer-reviewed submissions will be allocated to oral or poster presentations, depending on the topic and the number of submissions received.
 Abstract-only submissions will be considered only for oral presentation.

-Selected full papers will be invited to undergo substantial extension and will be recommended for consideration in special issues of Energy for Sustainable Development and Sustainable Energy Technologies and Assessments.
-All accepted conference papers will be published as a peer-reviewed proceedings volume by Springer Nature.
+Selected full papers will be invited to undergo substantial extension and will be recommended for consideration in special issues of Energy for Sustainable Development, Sustainable Energy Technologies and Assessments, Human-Centric Intelligent Systems, and Journal of Building Design and Environment.

 Abstract and full paper submission